malikebrowninfrastructure-source/Aws-private-web-architecture/access/bastion-host.md

 # Bastion Host Access

-## Goal
-Provide controlled SSH access to private EC2 instances.
+Private EC2 instances reside in private subnets and cannot be accessed directly from the internet.

+SSH access is performed through a bastion host located in a public subnet.

-## Architecture
+## Connection Flow

-Laptop → Bastion Host → Private Instance
+Local machine → Bastion Host → Private EC2 instance

-## Configuration

-Security group rules:

-Inbound:
-SSH (22) from my public IP

-Outbound:
-All traffic allowed

-Private server security group:

-Inbound:
-SSH from bastion security group

-## SSH Access
+Example:

+ssh -i bastion-key.pem ec2-user@bastion-public-ip

-Connect to bastion:
+Then from bastion:

+ssh ec2-user@10.10.10.x